acbsp/bonafide.guru/en/contents.rst

 To many people both inside and outside the Movement, ISKCON's current Guru system is a complete farce.
-Perhaps predictably, all the scandal, falldowns and endless self-contradiction amongst Srila Prabhupada's wannabe successors (the 80 competing ISKCON 'Gurus') has opened the way for yet another personality, this time from outside ISKCON, with designs on Srila Prabhupada's legacy.
-The GBC have preached for many years that everyone must have a "living, physically present Guru" (or anyone but Srila Prabhupada), and now they are reaping their reward.
-His Holiness Narayana Maharaja a disciple of Srila Prabhupada's Godbrother, His Holiness Kesava Maharaja has had considerable success in attracting both ex and current members of ISKCON to his camp, by promoting his qualification as a "living, physically present Guru", who is bona fide and won't fall down, unlike the ISKCON Gurus.
-Narayana Maharaja likes to portray himself as a mere humble servant of Srila Prabhupada, who simply wants to bring everyone to Srila Prabhupada through a deeper appreciation of his mission and teachings:
+Perhaps predictably, all the scandal, falldowns and endless self-contradiction amongst |SP|'s wannabe successors (the 80 competing ISKCON 'Gurus') has opened the way for yet another personality, this time from outside ISKCON, with designs on |SP|'s legacy.
+The GBC have preached for many years that everyone must have a "living, physically present Guru" (or anyone but
+|SP|), and now they are reaping their reward.
+His Holiness
+Narayana Maharaja a disciple of |SP|'s Godbrother, His Holiness Kesava Maharaja has had considerable success in attracting both ex and current members of ISKCON to his camp, by promoting his qualification as a "living, physically present Guru", who is bona fide and won't fall down, unlike the ISKCON Gurus.
+Narayana Maharaja likes to portray himself as a mere humble servant of |SP|, who simply wants to bring everyone to |SP| through a deeper appreciation of his mission and teachings:

 "**You should know who your Prabhupada is.
 You should know.
 Then you can